image

 Step 3: Submit required documents

-● Cashless claims: take your bike to an authorised network garage.
-Zurich Kotak pays the garage directly for approved repairs.
+• Cashless claims: Take your bike to an authorised network garage.
+The insurer will settle the repair bill directly with the garage for all approved repairs.
+You do not need to pay anything up front.

-Once the documents and surveyor reports are verified, the claim is processed and settled as per your policy coverage.
-For total loss or theft claims, compensation will be made based on the insured declared value (IDV), after deducting any applicable charges.
+Once the insurer has verified all documents and reviewed the surveyor's report, the claim is approved and settled as per your policy coverage.
+For total loss or theft claims, compensation is calculated based on the Insured Declared Value (IDV) of the vehicle, after deducting any applicable excess or depreciation charges.

 Things to consider while filing a two-wheeler insurance claim

-● File an FIR at your nearest police station, especially for theft, third-party injury, or significant damage.
+• File an FIR at the nearest police station immediately after the incident, especially if it involves theft, third-party injury, or significant vehicle damage.

-● Collect and submit all necessary documents, including the claim form, driving licence, RC book, insurance policy document, bills/receipts, and FIR copy.
+• Submit all required documents together, including the filled claim form, your driving licence, RC book, insurance policy document, original repair bills or receipts, and a copy of the FIR.

-● For cashless claims, repairs should be done at a network garage.
-For reimbursement, settle the bill yourself and submit the receipts for repayment.
+• For cashless claims, always get repairs done at a network garage.
+For reimbursement claims, pay the repair bill yourself and submit the original invoices and receipts to the insurer for repayment.

 Common reasons for bike insurance claim rejection

-● Engaging in unlawful activities such as driving without a valid licence, under the influence of alcohol or drugs, or using the bike for illegal races or commercial purposes without proper coverage.
+• The rider was engaged in unlawful activity at the time of the incident, such as riding without a valid licence, driving under the influence of alcohol or drugs, or using the bike for illegal racing or unauthorised commercial purposes.

-● Unauthorised modifications made to the bike without informing the insurer can affect the premium and coverage.
+• Unauthorised modifications were made to the bike, such as engine upgrades or aftermarket accessories, without informing the insurer.
+These can affect both the premium and the coverage.

 How to avoid rejection for your bike insurance claim

-● Ensuring the insurance policy is active and up to date before the incident occurs.
+• Make sure your insurance policy is active and up to date before any incident occurs.
+Set a reminder for your policy renewal date to avoid lapses.

 Conclusion